 It’s important to know which of these two approaches is better suited to your inventory management.
 I’m hopeful that showing the two side-by-side can help highlight the advantages of each and make this decision a little bit easier.

-If you are interested in learning more information on Assembly vs. Production, attend our webinar on February 12, 2019 at 1 pm CT / 2 pm ET.
-I will detail how we can create different versions of the BOM to represent variations of that item.
+If you are interested in learning more information on Assembly vs. Production, watch this webinar on-demand where I detailed how to create different versions of the BOM to represent variations of that item.

 Thanks for reading,